-There are lots of choices with how you structure your individualised living options.
-Including a mix of both formal supports and informal supports such as family, friends and other networks.
-We can provide funding for formal supports that we approve in your NDIS plan, but we won’t provide funding for things if it’s reasonable for your informal supports to help you.
+There are lots of choices about how you structure your individualised living option.
+This includes a mix of both NDIS supports and informal supports such as family, friends and other networks.
+We can provide funding for NDIS supports that we approve in your NDIS plan, for your disability support needs.
+But we won’t provide funding for things if it’s reasonable for your informal supports to help you.

-Individualised living option supports are added to your plan in two stages.
+Funding for your Individualised living option is added to your plan in two stages.
 The first stage is all about exploring and designing the individualised living option supports you want and need.
-You’ll work out where you want to live, with who, what support you’ll need, and who you want to provide that support.
+You’ll work out where you want to live, who with, what support you’ll need, and who you want to provide that support.

 The second stage is support to put those things in place.
 The support depends on how and where you want to live, and what supports you need.
 This could include things we don’t fund, like the support you get from friends and family.
 You can change your individualised living option supports if your needs change.
 They’ll be designed to provide the safety, stability and flexibility you need.

-We’ll need to make sure all your NDIS supports meet the NDIS funding criteria.
+We’ll need to make sure all the supports in your plan meet the NDIS funding criteria for you.

-Learn more about support for home modifications, work and study and social and recreation activities.
+Learn more about NDIS supports for home modifications, work and study and social and recreation activities.

 What support could your individualised living option include?

-• Support to make decisions like where you want to live and supports you need to make that happen
+• NDIS supports to make decisions like where you want to live and supports you need to make that happen

 • Personal care

-• Support to set up and manage your own home
+• NDIS supports to set up and manage your own home

-• Support to build and maintain connection with others
+• NDIS supports to build and maintain connection with others

-• Support to manage your emotions or behaviour
+• NDIS supports to manage your emotions or behaviour

 • Unpaid informal supports like neighbours or carers who help you on a regular basis